Location

 Project Brief

-On the outskirts of Bristol in a busy residential area Wessex Water were tasked with providing a solution to a historic surface water flooding problem which could provide storage during heavy storm conditions.
-Several options were considered during the design stage but with the restrictive location a solution had to be developed that could provide the necessary storage volume within the existing carriageway as there were no available plots of land to locate a large storage tank.
+On the outskirts of Bristol in a busy residential area, Wessex Water were tasked with providing a solution to a historic surface water flooding problem that could provide storage during heavy storm conditions.
+Several options were considered during the design stage, but with the restrictive location, a solution had to be developed which could provide the necessary storage volume within the existing carriageway as there were no available plots of land to locate a large storage tank.

 Marshalls Civils & Drainage Solution